International ASO Article 3: Execution – Nitty-Gritty Details About Keyword Research, Metadata Submission & Verification for ASO (3/3)May 4, 2018

 - Consider circulating a sign-off sheet that must be approved by all parties before each app version release.
 This sign-off sheet should include any metadata changes that will go live with the version update if there will be changes.
 This process helps the team stay coordinated for each app update and helps clarify what metadata has been touched, by whom.

 - Work with developers to establish a release schedule for the app.
-The more systematic and predictable your app release schedule, the easier it is for everyone to work together to push app versions live with correct metadata.
+The more systematic and predictable your app release schedule, the easier it is for everyone to work together to push app versions live with the correct metadata.

 This type of predictable, clear system will keep everyone on the same page and makes metadata maintenance less likely to fall off the team’s radar.
 It can also be really helpful if ASO has been added people’s plate along with many other competing and unrelated priorities, which anecdotally seems to be the case for many companies.